|

 Midterm and Final exams are closed book, only a letter-size paper with your handwritten notes allowed.

-- Submissions will NOT be accepted after the corresponding due date, for all quizzes and lab exercises:
+- Submissions will NOT be accepted after the corresponding due time, for all quizzes, in-class coding, and lab exercises:

-- all lab exercises are submitted to appropriate pages in eClass.
+- all lab exercises are submitted to your GitHub.

 - Lab demo:

-- allow at least 7 days for TAs to mark;
+- allow at least 7 days for TAs to finalize the marking;

 - refusing to demo zeros the lab marks.